Josefo22/Josefo22/README.md

 👨‍💻 All of my projects are available at [My GitHub Repositories](https://github.com/Pastu17)

-💬 Ask me about HTML, CSS, JavaScript, Python, Java, TypeScript, PHP, React, Angular, and MySQL.
+💬 Ask me about: HTML, CSS, JavaScript, Python, Java, TypeScript, PHP, React, Angular, and MySQL.

 📫 How to reach me: [ytrewtrew11@gmail.com](mailto:Josefovelez22@gmail.com)